NickWaldock/the-woodshed/README.md

 additional fiile formats
-in profiles, instuments in profile can be links that lead to posts or other profiles related to that instrument Practice Companion - metronone, play alongs, audio
+in profiles, instuments in profile can be links that lead to posts or other profiles related to that instrument Practice Companion - metronone, play alongs, audio More complex profile component - to allow for larger expressions of biograpical data, and more data fields Users can view which other profiles a profile is following or being followed by A user can currently have a blank profile if they don't visit the edit profile page, they can either have a blank profile or have to provide certain information.
+A more detailed sign up page, or profile creation page could be included so users can create a profile during the process of signing up to the site
+- contact user button; allow users to send a private message to other users
+- Popular profiles component can show the number of followers a profile has and could always be visible when scrolling down list pages
+- Users can click on the following or followers metric in a profile to get a list of users either following or being followed by that profile

 ## Bugs